How can you help?

 There is more than one way to invest in the young lives of children in Nepal.
 Whether you are able to support us on a regular basis or make a one-off donation, we need your help to support our school family.
 Click the donate button for options or donations can be made to the following bank account:

-EYE Nepal is a small charity dedicated to enhancing the life opportunities of the poorest children in rural districts of Nepal through better early years education.
+EYE Nepal is a small UK based charity dedicated to enhancing the life opportunities of the poorest children in rural districts of Nepal through better early years education.

-We work in partnership with local municipalities in rural regions of Nepal that provide back-to-back funding for our projects.
+In order to implement change and deliver our educational programmes, the charity has established a not-for-profit sister company based in Kathmandu.
+We work in conjunction with local municipalities in Nepal who provide back-to-back funding for our projects.

 Why We Do It

 Nepal is famous for being the land locked home to Mount Everest, the world’s highest peak, and the vast Himalayan mountain range.
 Perhaps less well known is the fact that Nepal is one of the world's least developed countries with at least a third of the 26 million population living below the poverty line.

 57% of people in Nepal exist on less than $2 per day

 One third live at least 2 hours’ walk from an all season road

 5% of children aged 5-9 years in rural Nepal are estimated to be out of school